Subscribe to The Dirt e-newsletter

 Using GCPs when surveying ensures survey-grade accuracy, but setup can be time-consuming on a large site.

 If you’re working with smart GCPs like AeroPoints, you need to drop the hardware in an optimal distribution across the entire surveyed area.
-This method also takes time, but it saves on shooting points with a rover on foot and painting them for visibility.
+This method also takes time, but you save on having a surveyor walking the site to shooting points with a rover and paint them for visibility.

 Once AeroPoints are in place, the process becomes infinitely simpler.
 Activation requires only a single button, then they’re ready to start gathering information.
 When your drone survey is complete, you gather them back up and they automatically search for a WiFi signal to begin uploading their data to Propeller.